Survival guide 2022

 Does my name need to be on the ticket?

-No the name on your ticket does not need to match the name on your ID.
+No, the name on your ticket does not need to match the name on your ID.

 Parking

 It is essential you print your parking ticket!
 Place it on your car’s dashboard so it’s visible.
 Every car requires a parking ticket!
-Parking is only allowed in the parking area at Nulderpad 5.
+Parking is only allowed in the designated parking area on the terrain.
 Please look for signs/volunteers to park accordingly.
 Your car must be parked in the designated parking area.
 Cars or other vehicles that are parked outside this terrain can and will be removed by the local authorities and all accompanying costs will be billed to the registered owner.
-The parking lot opens on Thursday at 13:00 pm.
-From there it’s about 200m walking distance to the gate.

 When does the gate open?